top of page

 And like unless it's yes to both, then maybe it needs to be kicked out.

-So valuable, like being part of Trail Days, getting involved with your local parks, you know, filling in the void because man-hours in the outdoors, is, is really necessary to maintain trails to maintain Crags.
+If money is is tight, giving your time is so valuable, like being part of Trail Days, getting involved with your local parks, you know, filling in the void because man-hours in the outdoors, is, is really necessary to maintain trails to maintain crags.

 Maintain all these areas that we love and enjoy, people have to go out and do work, whether it's cleaning maintaining whatever it is.